cloudfour/offCanvasMenu/README.md

 * `csstransforms`
 * `csstransitions`

-*Note*: Modernizr is optional.
+*Note*: Modernizr is optional (and not at all necessary if you're using Zepto).
 If you don't include it, the plugin will fall back to JS animations.

 ### 3. Initialize your menu!